OpenTermsArchive/contrib-versions/Minecraft/Terms of Service.md

 If something isn't covered by these Guidelines and we haven't otherwise said it's okay, that probably means we don't want you to do it.
 In any case if it isn't covered please don't do it without getting written permission from us.
 You can contact us at brands at mojang.com.
 If something is specifically covered and permitted by these Guidelines, our Account Terms or EULAs applicable to any of our games then you don't need to contact us.

-Updated: 27 October 2015 12:44
+Updated: 31 May 2016 11:52

 Minecraft Commercial Usage Guidelines

 The Minecraft EULA and Brand and Asset Usage Guidelines ("Policies") restrict the commercial use of the Minecraft Name, Brand, and Assets, including software, graphics and audio.

-However, since we do love the idea of people doing cool things and sharing them with the community, and we realize that sometimes you need to make a charge to cover your costs, the following explains what we (currently) consider to be commercial use / commercial things.
-This may change as time goes by but for now we hope that it helps you understand what you can and can't do, and helps Minecraft fans do more (and those that want to go too far do less).
+However, since we do love the idea of players and fans doing cool things and sharing them with the community, and we realize that sometimes you need to charge to cover your costs, the following explains what we (currently) consider to be commercial use / commercial things.
+This may change as time goes by but for now we hope that it helps you understand what you can and can't do, and helps Minecraft fans do more (and limit those that try to go too far).

 We have therefore drafted these Guidelines to allow some leniency with respect to limited commercial activity as outlined below.
 They don't form part of the Policies but they exist because we currently think it is a good idea to let some of these things happen.
 Please note that we reserve the right to change our mind at any time (such as if people start to take advantage of our good intentions).
 So please don't count on these Guidelines always being here or in the specific form they are right now.

+We also want to make it clear that these Guidelines are for the community of Minecraft players and fans.
+They do not authorize commercial companies, corporate brands, advertising agencies, non-profits, or governments to use or exploit Minecraft for promoting products or services unrelated to Minecraft.
+See below for more detail in the section, “Building Promotions into Minecraft.”

 Above all we are trying to find a way to let our brilliant fans do great things for each other without others coming along and spoiling it for everyone.